List of Vegas Golden Knights seasons

-The Vegas Golden Knights are a professional ice hockey franchise located in Las Vegas, Nevada.
+The Vegas Golden Knights are a professional ice hockey franchise located in Las Vegas metropolitan area.
 Founded ahead of the 2017–18 season as an expansion team, they play in the Pacific Division of the Western Conference in the National Hockey League (NHL).
 The franchise plays its home games at T-Mobile Arena on the Las Vegas Strip in Paradise, Nevada.
-The 2024–25 NHL season marks the franchise's 8th season of operation.
-As of the conclusion of the 2024-25 season, the Golden Knights have won 362 regular-season games, the third-fewest in the NHL; in 2023–24, however, they became the fastest expansion franchise in NHL history to reach 300 wins.
+As of the conclusion of the 2025–26 season, the Golden Knights have won 401 regular-season games, the third-fewest in the NHL among active teams; in 2023–24, however, they became the fastest expansion franchise in NHL history to reach 300 wins.